amirmun99/3x3-Control-Pad/README.md

     + [Example 2: Custom Macro Layer](#example-2-custom-macro-layer)
   * [Important Notes](#important-notes)

----
 ## What is this?

 This is a simple 9 key + 2 encoder macropad that runs on a Pi Pico.
 Total build cost is under $30 if you shop smart.
 The case is 3D Printed and held together with magnets allowing for easy assembly.

-There are 6 pages of macros availble to be set by the user.
+There are 6 pages of macros available to be set by the user.

 Below will be a guide on how to install the software.
 Pinout is in the file named "pinout.md".